thearn/Python-Arduino-Command-API/README.md

 the functionality of many Arduino demo sketches.

 ## Testing:
 The `tests` directory contains some basic tests for the library.
-Extensive coverage is a bit difficult, since a positive test involves actually connecting and issuing commands to a live Arduino, hosting any hardware required to test a particular function.
-But a core of basic communication tests should at least be maintained here.
+Extensive code coverage is a bit difficult to expect for every release, since a positive test involves actually connecting and issuing commands to a live Arduino, hosting any hardware required to test a particular function.
+But a core of basic communication tests should at least be maintained here and used before merging into the `master` branch.

-After installation, the tests can be run directly:
+After installation, the tests can be run from the source directory:
 ```bash
 $ python tests/test_main.py
 ```